German Pancake for Two

 2. Adjust oven rack to lower-middle position.
 Melt butter in 10-inch ovensafe nonstick skillet over medium-low heat.
 Add batter to skillet, immediately transfer to oven, and set oven to 375 degrees.
 Bake until edges are deep golden brown and center is beginning to brown, 25 to 30 minutes.

 3. Transfer skillet to wire rack and sprinkle pancake with lemon juice and remaining 1 tablespoon sugar.
-Cut into wedges and serve.
+Gently transfer pancake to cutting board, cut into wedges and serve.